 Historically, the increase of nicotine consumption is tightly linked to the expansion of the tobacco market.
-It is as a result of its worldwide success that the adverse addictive effect of nicotine was pointed out and used as a lever to maintain the system.
+The adverse addictive effect of nicotine, as a result of its worldwide success, was pointed out and used as a lever to maintain the system.

 The dependence on nicotine, which is basically a game of molecules within the brain, is being deciphered by Dr. Loren H Parsons and his team from the The Scripps Research Institute.
 In their last article , published on January 11, 2016, in the prestigious journal Proceedings of the National Academy of Sciences (PNAS), they describe a pathway where a lipid (2-arachidonoylglycerol or 2-AG) may act as a switch for the motivation to consume nicotine, a major step towards a medical treatment of nicotine dependence.